ulassakin/NanoTrack/README.md

 Real-time small object detection and tracking on edge devices using EdgeYOLO-S, Norfair, ByteTrack and TensorRT.

-This repository contains a fine-tuned EdgeYOLO model for small object detection using VisDrone dataset, starting with **image and video inference**.
+This repository contains a fine-tuned EdgeYOLO-S model for small object detection using VisDrone dataset, starting with **image and video inference**.
 The project is designed for edge devices (e.g., Jetson Orin NX, Xavier NX) and will evolve step by step into a full real-time detection + tracking system with a user interface.
 ## Demo Inference Images ![Inference 1](example_inferences/edgeYOLO_gh_example.png) ![Inference 2](example_inferences/edgeYOLO_gh_example_1.png) ![Inference 3](example_inferences/edgeYOLO_gh_example2.png)
 ### Demo Video